forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 ---
 title: The Complete Guide To Starting A Diesel In Cold Weather
-category: "How Tos"
+category: How Tos
 cover: snow.jpeg
 author: Johnathan Coker
-updated: "Last updated: Dec 10, 2020"
+updated: 'Last updated: Dec 10, 2020'

 ---
 ![test](./snow.jpeg)

-Modern Diesels have solved a lot of issues over the years.
+Modern Diesel engines have solved a lot of issues over the years.
 The newest Diesel engines are much better than the older ones but, all diesels do not like cold weather.
 That's why I have put together this guide for the cold mechanic shivering in his bay right now.

-Why are Diesels harder to start in cold weather? **The internal components of a Diesel engine become very cold when the outside temperature falls over long periods.
-This makes cranking the engine up more difficult because, diesels depend on high temperatures in order to create the combustion.**
+Why are Diesel engines harder to start in cold weather?

+**The internal components of a Diesel engine become very cold when the outside temperature falls over long periods.
+This makes cranking the engine up more difficult because diesel engines depend on high temperatures in order to create the combustion.**

 Now let's look into how to start a diesel in the cold.
-The following is the best advice I could compile on staring a diesel in cold weather.
+The following is the best advice I could compile on starting a diesel in cold weather.

 ## 7 Easy Tips for starting a diesel in the cold